sumalka/SPIDYNAL/README.md

 3. Run the SPIDYNAL-Installer.exe

 ## How to Use
-1. Open Installtion folder.
+1. Go to the Installtion folder.
-2. Run the **SPIDYNAL.EXE** application.
+2. Open the **SPIDYNAL.EXE** application.
 3. Type `Help` to view the available public features.
 4. Type `Exit` to close the program.